Muslim Union Party: Leader

 Abdul Aziz Malazada (1917 – 1987) was a Sunni scholar, jurist and politician from Iran.
 He is renowned for his efforts to promote Sunni beliefs and teachings in the region, as well as for his contributions to Islamic scholarship and jurisprudence.
 He established and managed several religious institutions, including the Jamiah Darul Uloom Zahedan, where he trained numerous scholars and students of Islamic sciences.
 He was also actively involved in politics and social affairs, serving as a member of the Assembly for the Final Review of the Constitution and founder and leader of Muslim Union Party.
 He was a vocal advocate for the rights of Sunnis in Iran and played a key role in promoting interfaith harmony and understanding.
-In addition, He was a prolific writer and poet, authoring several books on Islamic law, theology, and spirituality.
+In addition, he was a writer and poet, authoring several books on Islamic law, theology, and spirituality.

-Abdul Aziz Malazada was born in 1917 in the village of Depkor, Sarbaz in Sistan and Baluchestan province and passed away on 1987.
+Abdul Aziz Malazada was born in 1917 in the village of Depkor, Sarbaz in Sistan and Baluchestan province and died on 1987.